patrick-llgc/Learning-Deep-Learning/paper_notes/petr.md

 - In Fig.3, the FC seems to stand for "fully convolutional".
 It is actually chosen to be 1x1 in the ablation study in Table5. **What is surprising is that if 3x3 is used instead of 1x1 in the feature blending, the network cannot converge.** --> The authors argue that this breaks the correspondence between 2D feature and 3D position.
 This is fishy.

 #### Notes
+- The attention-based visualization is very interesting. --> We should do this as well for our own experiment.
 - [Code on github](https://github.com/megvii-research/PETR)